 A casino licence can be granted if:

-- is a public limited company under Swiss law and its share capital is divided into
+• is a public limited company under Swiss law and its share capital is divided into registered shares;

-- submits economic viability calculations that credibly show that the casino is
+• submits economic viability calculations that credibly show that the casino is economically viable;

-- sets out the measures to be taken to create the conditions for the proper assessment of the
+• sets out the measures to be taken to create the conditions for the proper assessment of the casino duties; and

-the canton and municipality in which the location is located support the operation of a casino.3
+e the canton and municipality in which the location is located support the operation of a casino.4

-While the time for the various licensing procedures has varied, it has taken roughly six months to get online partnerships approved.
+While the time allocated to the various licensing procedures has varied, it has taken roughly half a year to get the first online partnerships approved.
 Subsequent to the general licensing approval, the games have to be approved, too, but this process can, in principle, be started in parallel.

 Licensing costs are not defined by law.
 They will ultimately depend on the time and effort spent by the regulator to assess the application (Article 102 Gaming Ordinance).

 'Major games' such as online lotteries, online sports betting and online skill games require a licence, more precisely, an inter-cantonal authorisation, and are subject to supervision by the inter-cantonal authority Gespa.
 By contrast, 'minor games' that are of little relevance for international stakeholders require only a cantonal authorisation.